-In the tree protection scheme that utilizes the redundant L-ONU, the OLT may comprise either the redundant L-OLT, as shown in Figure 9-7, or a redundant C-OLT, as shown in Figure 9-8.
+In the tree protection scheme that utilizes the redundant L-ONU, the OLT may comprise either the redundant L-OLT, There are two types of tree protection schemes, as shown in Figure 9-7Figure 9-7Figure 9-7, or a redundant C-OLT, as shown and in Figure 9-8Figure 9-8.

-Figure 9-7 presents a tree protection scheme with redundant L-OLTs, L-ONU, and ODN.
+Figure 9-7Figure 9-7 presents a tree protection scheme with redundant L-OLTS, L-ONU, and ODN.
 In this scheme, the OLT and ONUs use a line protection architecture (see 9.3.2.1.1) sharing the MAC, MAC Control, and OAM Clients among the primary and the backup L-OLTs and primary and backup L-ONUs.
 This scheme reduces data loss during the protection switchover event since the data frames stored in MAC Client queues are redirected to another path.
 However, in this scheme the MAC, MAC Control, and OAM Clients are not protected against failures.